7 used car buying tips to make the entire process smooth and easy. We have step by step instructions to make the purchase a breeze.

-Here are seven important used car buying tips to follow the next time you need to buy a used car:
+Here are seven important buying used car tips to follow the next time you need to buy a used car:

 1. Know your Budget in advance and never stray from it

 Going outside of your budget is a surefire way to get buyers remorse.
-Determine your top dollar before you ever even begin shopping and stick to it regardless of the cars that come your way.
+Determine your top dollar before you ever even begin shopping.
+Stick to it regardless of the cars that come your way.

 2. Do your homework on the model

 Now that we are online as a society, it is very easy to learn a great deal of information about pretty much anything.
-Do your homework on the make and model of the car before you ever even consider making an offer.
+Do your homework on the make and model of the car before you ever even consider the car purchase.

 3. Get a vehicle history report

 I know that CarFax does a nice vehicle history report, but really you can get one almost anywhere.
 This is great because you don’t want to buy a used car that has had a lot of problems.

 4. Get their price first…always

 Ignore anything they say about the price being firm or their bottom dollar.
-This is simply codewords for their hope that you will be too dumb to negotiate.
+This is simply codewords for their hope that you will be too dumb to negotiate a good deal.

 5. Have your mechanic check it out

 Take the vehicle to your own mechanic and allow him to check it out as thoroughly as possible.
-This is not going to guarantee you a perfect automobile, but it certainly will rule out most of the major problems.
+This is not going to guarantee you a perfect automobile, but a car inspection will certainly will rule out most of the major problems.

 6. Check for service records

 A car that is well-maintained and has all the service records to back it up is going to hold a better value than one that does not.
-If they are missing the service records but the car still checks out okay you can use that as a bargaining chip in your favor.
+If they are missing the service records but the car still checks out okay, you can use that as a bargaining chip in your favor.

 7. Offer a price that allows you wiggle room

 The reason for this is because a large portion of sellers will be willing to go lower but they are not likely to take your first offer.
-Offer extremely low and then work your way from there.
+Offer an extremely low price of the car and then work your way from there